WeZZard/MyWorks/2023-08-08-swift-macro-revisited-the-essence/index.md

 ## What Swift Macros Do Exceptionally Well?

-By exploring the development history of code reusing, we can find that people tend to create concepts that aggregate the smaller ones with a protective mechanism.
+By tracing the evolution of code reuse, we can find that people tend to create concepts that aggregate the smaller ones with a protective mechanism.
 Let me give you examples:

 - Functions aggregate execution flows and variables and protect them with control structures and lexical scopes;